theodo-group/LLPhant/README.md

 ## Tools

-This feature is amazing and is available for OpenAI and (in next versions of LLPhant) Anthropic.
+This feature is amazing and is available for OpenAI and Anthropic.

 OpenAI has refined its model to determine whether tools should be invoked.
 To utilize this, simply send a description of the available tools to OpenAI,